The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: Additional Experimental Results

-In \cref{sec:experiments}, we appended fake covariates drawn from a Uniform(0, 1) distribution to the Bike Sharing Dataset for various choices of $p_{\mathrm{noise}}$.
+In \cref{sec:experiments}, we appended fake covariates drawn from a Uniform(0, 1) distribution to the Bike Sharing Data Set for various choices of $p_{\mathrm{noise}}$.
 In many applications, however, covariates are correlated and this correlation structure might affect the performance of a method.
-To create a design matrix with a non-trivial correlation structure, we start by taking a completely different dataset, namely the SECOM dataset from the UCI Machine Learning repository which contains 591 covariates related to semi-conductor manufacturing.\footnote{We only consider 432 continuous covariates (with non-zero variance) in the SECOM dataset.} Then, we append these covariates to the Bike Sharing dataset.
-Since these two datasets are independent, the covariates in the SECOM dataset play the same role as the synthetic fake covariates in \cref{sec:experiments} (i.e., should not be selected) but now have a real correlation structure. \cref{tab:bike_var_perform_real_append} and \cref{tab:bike_est_perform_real_append} summarize how each method performs in terms of variable selection and estimation, respectively.
+To create a design matrix with a non-trivial correlation structure, we start by taking a completely different data set, namely the SECOM data set from the UCI Machine Learning repository which contains 591 covariates related to semi-conductor manufacturing.\footnote{We only consider 432 continuous covariates (with non-zero variance) in the SECOM data set.} Then, we append these covariates to the Bike Sharing data set.
+Since these two data sets are independent, the covariates in the SECOM data set play the same role as the synthetic fake covariates in \cref{sec:experiments} (i.e., should not be selected) but now have a real correlation structure. \cref{tab:bike_var_perform_real_append} and \cref{tab:bike_est_perform_real_append} summarize how each method performs in terms of variable selection and estimation, respectively.

 \begin{Table}[]

 \end{Table}

 \begin{Table}[]